alexanderby/malevic/README.md

 }
 ```

-Here `context.prev` property returns the previous component specification.
+Here `context.prev` property returns a previous component specification.

 ## Virtual nodes matching

-By default virtual children are matched by component type or element tag name.
-The `key` property should be used to prevent detaching virtual nodes when children order changes:
+By default virtual children are matched by a component type or an element tag name.
+`key` property should be used to prevent detaching virtual nodes when children order changes:

 ```jsx
 render(target, (